German workers' and soldiers' councils 1918–1919: 1919 violence

 At the end of December 1918, the three USPD members of the Council of the People's Deputies resigned in protest over the SPD's use of the military against the People's Navy Division during the Christmas crisis.
 They were replaced by two new SPD representatives, Gustav Noske and Rudolf Wissell.
 The popular discontent over the events of Christmas week led to the formation of a revolutionary committee by Georg Ledebour (USPD) and Karl Liebknecht of the newly established Communist Party of Germany (KPD) on 6 January 1919.
-With the goal of blocking the elections for a national assembly and setting up a council republic, they declared the Council of the People's Deputies deposed.
-In the violence that followed, an estimated 165 people lost their lives, mostly revolutionaries killed by the regular and Freikorps units brought in by the Council of the People's Deputies.
+With the goal of blocking the elections for a national assembly and setting up a soviet democracy, they declared the Council of the People's Deputies deposed.
+In the ensuing street battles of the Spartacist uprising, an estimated 165 people lost their lives, mostly revolutionaries killed by the regular and Freikorps units brought in by the Council of the People's Deputies.

-An even bloodier uprising broke out in Berlin in March 1919.
-It was led by the KPD and attempted to gain recognition and guarantees for the workers' and soldiers' councils, set up a council republic and adopt the Hamburg Points democratising the military.
+An even bloodier uprising known as the Berlin March Battles broke out in March 1919.
+It was led by the KPD and attempted to gain recognition and guarantees for the workers' and soldiers' councils, set up a soviet democracy and adopt the Hamburg Points democratising the military.
 The regular army and Freikorps again suppressed the revolt.
 The death toll was about 1,200.
 Additional worker unrest took place through early May 1919 in Hamburg, Bremen, Munich and the coal-mining regions of western and central Germany.